Animadversio/Animadversio.github.io/_academic_notes/Note on ShapeCollage.md

 Forrester Cole, Phillip Isola, William T. Freeman, Fredo Durand, Edward H. Adelson **Shapecollage: Occlusion-aware, example-based shape interpretation.** *European Conference on Computer Vision (ECCV)*, 2012. [[Paper](http://people.csail.mit.edu/fcole/shapecollage/shapecollage.pdf)]

-This work doesn't follow a parametrized model of local shape, like [quadratic model](#Theory: Uniqueness of Quadratic Shape), however it follows a empirical way, try to learn from the natural distributions of patches
+This work doesn't follow a parametrized model of local shape, like [quadratic model](#Theory: Uniqueness of Quadratic Shape), however it follows the empirical rule, try to learn the statistics from the natural distributions of patches.

 ### Patch Selection

 As we know some points are more informative of shape than otheres.
+Here they generate a heatmap indicating the importance of each point, and the value is based on the local structure tensor.

 ### Patch Representation

-Apparent image is directly useful for comarison, the internal representation used for local shape is a multi-channel one,
+Apparent image is directly useful for comparison, the internal representation used for local shape is a multi-channel one,

 * Normal vector field
 * Depth field